arthurblanc/FishEye/README.md

 Junior developer at a consulting firm specializing in web development and mobile applications.

-The company wants to embark on a new project with a new client: FishEye, a website allowing independent photographers to present their work, with a priority on accessibility to allow the site to be used by as many people as possible.
+The company wants to embark on a new project with a new client: a website allowing independent photographers to present their work, with a priority on accessibility to allow the site to be used by as many people as possible.

 My role was to develop the entire front-end aspect of the site from approved mock-ups by the designer and to emphasize accessibility.